James Stewart stars as a railroad man hired to secretly carry a payroll despite his suspected connections to outlaws

 The majority of the laughs are provided by the dastardly princes of Stormhold, each after the throne and fully prepared to kill the others to get it.
 The poisoning sequence is an especially devilish entertainment - the camera closing in on multiple sets of accusing eyeballs like a noir whodunit reveal.
 Meanwhile, Robert De Niro's Captain Shakespeare is the benevolent addition to the mix, a cross-dresser masquerading as a militant marauder.
 He undoubtedly owes a debt to The Princess Bride's Dread Pirate Roberts, yet he's played with such affection by De Niro, the character boasts his own inimitable charm.

 The relationship at Stardust's heart equally captivates.
 A literally luminous Claire Danes has a genuine chemistry with Charlie Cox ('Casanova'), and though their initial playground bickering is a transparent device, their romance ultimately plays out in such earnest that it's difficult to resist.

 Fully warranting a stronger promotional push in the UK, particularly given that Matthew Vaughn has preserved the distinct Englishness of Neil Gaiman's novel, Stardust combines sincerity with a knowing lightness of touch not enjoyed since The Princess Bride's Westley whispered, "As you wish".
 Justifiably deserves to become a cherished fantasy classic.

-A film with true cross-generational appeal, Stardust is as satisfying as any of the summer's tent-pole blockbusters, and certainly more magical.
+In a nutshell: A film with true cross-generational appeal, Stardust is as satisfying as any of the summer's tent-pole blockbusters, and certainly more magical.

 Find out who voted for Film4.com's list of the top 100 must-see films of the 21st Century so far